sjdv1982/seamless/seamless-towards-02.md

   - Dependencies of the code (see dependency server above)
   - Docker version?
 Linux drivers?

-Seamless dependency dogma: a computation is defined by 1-3 only.
+I. Seamless "universal computation" dogma: a computation is defined by 1-3 only.
 A "grand checksum" of a computation is a single hash that uniquely defines 1-3.
-4. and 5. are derivative data.
+4. and 5. are derivative data, they may be submitted, or added by the server.
+II.
 Seamless "durable environment" dogma
 When it comes to environments, every computation has only valid and invalid environments.
 Valid environments give the (unique) correct result, whereas incorrect environments result in an error.
 This means that a dependency library must never have the same code result in two different